DannyTheSloth/FileLocker/README.md

 - Decrypting files:

 To decrypt a file select the file, fill in the password you encrypted it with under the 'Encryption Password' label, and hit decrypt.
-- Deleting files
+- Deleting files:

 To delete a file from XLOCK, select the file and press the delete button.
 Always back your files up, kids.
-- Opening files
+- Opening files:

 Select the file, and hit the 'Open Selected File' button.